 Project monitoring and controlling step #6: Perform integrated change control

 Changes in a project must be implemented in an integrated manner.
 Because a small change in one aspect of the project might impact the overall project.
-Performing an integrated change control evaluates the changes and its impacts on the project.
+Performing an integrated change control evaluates the changes and their impacts on the project.
 Then, a proper change implementation is planned to minimize the risk of changes.

 Step #7: Approve or reject changes